About the HANDS Project

-He started photography for fun in the new millennium using medium format film and a Lomo camera.
-Later he switched to digital photography, covering everything from landscapes and animals to people and product photography.
+He started photography in the new millennium using medium format film and a Lomo camera, switching to digital years later.

-Currently his main interest is taking portraits and, due he is still an active musician himself, shooting musicians on and behind the stage.
+Currently, his main interest is taking portraits and shooting musicians on and behind the stage.

 You can contact Marc on this page.